 As an experiment, we used Digital's AltaVista translation service to produce initial versions of the bulk of this webpage in French [cleaned up by Alain Maury], German [cleaned up by Maik Meyer], Italian [cleaned up by Mauro V. Zanotta] and Spanish [cleaned up by Federico Fdez.
 Pardavila].
 Also, Alexandre Amorim (Florianopolis, Brazil) has kindly posted this webpage at his website in Portuguese.
 Our thanks to those translators named above.
 In cases where the translations differ in meaning from the English version, the English version takes precedence.

 This webpage was updated on 2007 Sept.
-24 (foreign-language translations not updated yet; they were based on an early version of this webpage that was written around the time of the first Award in 1999).
+24 (foreign-language translations not updated yet; they were based on an early version of this webpage that was written around the time of the first Award in 1999) and 2017 May 11.